dotinceptionsai/team-aajk/README.md

 ## Objective

-Taken from our  cohorts "Structured Learning Recommendations" [0] as it does encompass all the work.
+Taken from our  cohorts "[Structured Learning Recommendations][0]" as it does encompass all the work.
 Specific details linked in the [resources](#resources) section below.

 * Learn data and modeling tools in Python [1]
 * Set up your software development environment [2]